 This inquiry looked at the gap in attainment between pupils from disadvantaged backgrounds and those from more affluent backgrounds and why this gap is more pronounced in different parts of the country.

 The inquiry ran from November 2017 – June 2018, encompassing three evidence sessions held in Parliament and a call for written submissions.
 ‘Closing the regional attainment gap‘ summarises the evidence submitted to the report in both written and oral form, and makes a series of practical policy recommendations to tackle the issues highlighted.

-Following the publication of our report Leading People 2016, the Sutton Trust is working with the All-Party Parliamentary Group on Social Mobility to lead a parliamentary inquiry into access into leading professions.
-Together we will explore what is being done to increase access for those from disadvantaged backgrounds into the leading professions such as law, finance, medicine, journalism and politics, and what more could be done.
+Following the publication of our report Leading People 2016, the Sutton Trust worked with the All-Party Parliamentary Group on Social Mobility to lead a parliamentary inquiry into access into leading professions.
+The inquiry explored what is being done to increase access for those from disadvantaged backgrounds into the leading professions such as law, finance, medicine, journalism and politics, and what more could be done.